-To celebrate Pokémon’s 25th anniversary, The Pokémon Company is releasing a special run of Pokémon cards called the ‘Celebrations’ set.
-You can find out the best places to pre-order Pokémon TCG Celebrations cards and more information on the cards that are included in this 25th anniversary set below.
+To celebrate Pokémon’s 25th anniversary, The Pokémon Company released a special run of Pokémon cards called the ‘Celebrations’ set.
+This is argubably the most sought-after set to date and stock is hard to find, but you can check out the best places to order Pokémon TCG Celebrations cards along with information on what cards are being reprinted and which products are currently in stock.

 What cards are in the Pokémon TCG Celebrations Set?